- CCUS Basics

 How does carbon capture work?

 Other approaches are being pursued to reduce costs and improve efficiency.
-One option is to use solid calcium oxide that reacts with carbon dioxide in flue gas to become calcium carbonate, which is then heated to reverse the reaction and generate concentrated CO2.
-Then there are polymer membranes that can separate gases, as well as adsorption onto the surface of porous structures such as metal-organic frameworks.
+One option is to use solid calcium oxide that reacts with carbon dioxide in flue gas to become calcium carbonate, which is then heated to reverse the reaction and generate concentrated carbon dioxide.
+There are also polymer membranes that can separate gases, as well as adsorption onto the surface of porous structures such as metal-organic frameworks.

 Instead of catching the carbon dioxide after combustion, fuel can be pre-treated at high temperature to turn it into a mixture of carbon dioxide and hydrogen.
-One of the capture technologies is to separate out the carbon dioxide, leaving hydrogen that is burnt as low carbon fuel.
+One capture technology separates out the carbon dioxide, leaving hydrogen that is burnt as low carbon fuel.
 It is also possible to burn fuel in pure oxygen to generate a stream of concentrated carbon dioxide, doing away with the need for any gas-separation technology.
-This technology is, however, still in development
+This technology is, however, still in development.

 How do you transport carbon dioxide?

-The main options are pipelines, ships and tanker trucks.
+The main options are pipelines, ships, tanker trucks, barges and trains.
 For pipeline transport, the carbon dioxide gas is usually compressed.
-At a pressure of more than 74 atmospheres it enters what’s known as dense phase: dense like a liquid, but highly compressible and low viscosity like a gas.
+At a pressure of more than 74 atmospheres it enters what is known as a supercritical phase: dense like a liquid, but highly compressible and low in viscosity, like a gas.
 Pipeline transport is the lowest-cost option for large volumes of carbon dioxide or where pipeline infrastructure already exists.
-This is the solution being used by Net Zero Teesside in the UK and Port of Rotterdam in the Netherlands, for example.
+This is the solution planned for use by the East Coast Cluster in the UK and Porthos in the Netherlands, for example, and for the bulk of planned US hubs.

 How does carbon storage work?

-Before injection can take place, the subsurface is studied and tested with seismic analysis to verify that the site is suitable for storage.
+Before injection can take place, the subsurface is studied and tested with well and geophysical data to verify that the site is suitable for storage.
 Suitable rock formations are porous, to accommodate the carbon dioxide, and sealed off by impermeable layers of rock above.

 Depleted oil and gas fields fit the bill, as the geology is well known and has demonstrated ability to hold oil and gas and natural carbon dioxide underground for millions of years, trapped in microscopic rock pores and under impermeable cap rocks.
-Old wells are potential leakage sites, so they need to be plugged with cement and monitored to ensure the storage is secure.
-The Porthos CCUS hub in Rotterdam plans to use a depleted gas field in its first phase.
+Wells that have been abandoned or not plugged properly are potential leakage sites, so these conditions need to be reviewed to ensure their ability to contain high pressure carbon dioxide.
+Carbon dioxide storage into a depleted field was already implemented as part of the Lacq CCS demonstration pilot.

 Carbon dioxide can also be injected into large saline aquifers, where brine is held within porous rocks.
-Some carbon dioxide gets trapped in small pores, the majority flows upwards to be trapped under the impermeable caprock.
+While some carbon dioxide gets trapped in small pores, the majority flows upwards to be trapped under the impermeable caprock.
 Over hundreds to thousands of years it dissolves in the brine, eventually combining chemically with the rock.
-This last process, mineralisation, ensures storage for thousands of years, and also occurs in depleted oil and gas fields.
 (For more detail on trapping mechanisms see this 2019 review article.)

-Saline aquifers have more potential capacity than depleted oil and gas fields, but they are less well studied and therefore require more appraisal work upfront to support carbon dioxide storage on a huge scale.
-Northern Lights in Norway, and the Net Zero Teesside and Humber CCUS hubs in the UK are using saline aquifers for storage.
+Saline aquifers have more carbon dioxide storage resources than depleted oil and gas fields, but they are less well characterized and therefore require more appraisal work upfront to support carbon dioxide storage on a large scale.
+Sleipner offshore Norway has been injecting carbon dioxide in a saline aquifer since 1996 in line with initial expectations.

-Close monitoring, using seismic data, helps to confirm that the carbon dioxide is migrating within the rock space as expected.
+Close monitoring, using multiple approaches including 4-D seismic data, helps to confirm that the carbon dioxide is migrating within the rock space as expected.
 If it does not, the operator can change the injection pressure or sites to manage its behaviour.

 Another option is mineral storage: chemically reacting carbon dioxide with calcium or magnesium-based minerals to form stable carbonates.
-This is currently much more expensive than geological storage and uses a lot of energy.
-Mineralization is being used on a small scale in Iceland to store carbon dioxide from direct air capture.
-Research is underway in several countries to test its potential for large-scale storage.
+This is currently much more expensive than geological storage and uses a lot of energy, but is progressing in areas where there is plentiful geothermal energy along with suitable rock.
+Mineralization is being used in Iceland to store carbon dioxide from direct air capture via a facility that is currently being expanded.
+Pilot projects and further research are also underway in Oman, UAE, Saudi Arabia, Kenya and other countries to test the potential for large-scale storage.

 How much geological storage space is available?

-The Oil and Gas Climate Initiative has put together a CO2 storage resource catalogue covering more than 700 potential geological sites in 18 countries.
-The catalogue estimates potential global carbon dioxide storage capacity at roughly 13,000 gigatonnes – more than enough to meet projected needs for CCUS over the coming century.
-Around 550 gigatonnes is identified as ‘discovered capacity’ – sites where at least one well has been drilled to establish the potential for carbon dioxide storage.
-Further exploration is expected to reveal many more such sites.
+The Oil and Gas Climate Initiative has put together a CO2 Storage Resource Catalogue that covers 850 potential geological sites in 30 countries.
+The catalogue compiles carbon dioxide storage resource assessments, summing to 14,000 gigatonnes – more than enough to meet projected needs for CCUS over the coming century.
+Less than 600 gigatonnes is identified as ‘discovered resources’ – sites where at least one well has been drilled to establish the potential for carbon dioxide storage.
+Further appraisal is expected to reveal many more such sites.

 How much does CCUS cost?

 CCUS is costly, but both scientists and politicians have calculated that it is the most cost-effective way to decarbonize industry.
-The IPCC’s Fifth Assessment Report found that excluding CCS from the portfolio of technologies doubled the cost of remaining within 2°C, the largest cost increase from the exclusion of any technology.
+The IPCC found that excluding CCS from the portfolio of technologies doubled the cost of remaining within 2°C, the largest cost increase from the exclusion of any specific technology.

-More recently, politicians in the Netherlands and Norway have determined that CCS is the cheapest way to remove carbon dioxide emissions at scale.
+More recently, policymakers in the Netherlands and Norway have selected CCS as the most affordable way to mitigate industrial carbon dioxide emissions at scale.
 In the Netherlands, the government held an auction in 2021 to identify the cheapest price per tonne of industrial carbon dioxide reduction.
-CCS solutions were the most cost-effective by far, taking 40% of the available subsidy budget to achieve 60% of the government’s targeted emission reductions.
-In Oslo, the City Council identified CCS on waste-to-energy as the most cost-effective option for decarbonizing these hard-to-abate facilities, and cities across Europe are now working on this solution.
+CCS solutions were the most cost-effective by far, taking 40% of the available subsidy budget to achieve 60% of the government’s targeted emission reduction.
+In Oslo, the City Council identified CCS on waste-to-energy as the most cost-effective option for decarbonizing such hard-to-abate facilities, and cities across Europe are now working on this solution.

 Overall, CCUS costs are expected to fall rapidly as the industry grows and more cost-effective capture technologies mature.
+The capture costs above are already substantially lower than earlier cost calculations reflecting closer work on actual facilities.
 CCUS hubs are expected to accelerate this process through economies of scale on transport and storage, as well as standardization effects as new industries deploy and develop new capture technologies.

 How secure is CCUS?

 It is vital that stored carbon dioxide stays stored, rather than leaking into the atmosphere.
-Leakage risk is low in a well-managed reservoir, but can occur in small volumes through ill-maintained abandoned wells or rock fractures.
-The risk of carbon dioxide leaks decreases significantly once the injection stops, wells are sealed and longer-term trapping mechanisms lock in a growing proportion of the carbon dioxide.
+Leakage risk is extremely low in a well-managed reservoir, but can occur in small volumes through ill-maintained abandoned wells or rock fractures.
+The risk of carbon dioxide leaks decreases significantly once the injection stops, wells are sealed, and longer-term trapping mechanisms lock in a growing proportion of the carbon dioxide.
+As the IPCC AR6 report concludes: “If the geological storage site is appropriately selected and managed, it is estimated that the CO2 can be permanently isolated from the atmosphere.”

 What is the risk of industrial accidents?

 Transporting large amounts of any gas holds the potential for accidents.
-A sudden pipeline failure could release a cloud of gas, and because carbon dioxide is denser than air it would stay close to the ground and settle in any depressions with potential for asphyxiation.
+A sudden pipeline failure could release a cloud of gas, and because carbon dioxide is denser than air it would stay close to the ground and settle in any depressions, possibly leading to asphyxiation.
 But the risk assessment and safety measures deployed by the industry are well developed, with CCUS projects running safely for decades.
-Where there are innovations such as carbon dioxide shipping, engineers have developed tanks with thick walls made of special high-tensile nickel steel alloy to cope with the high pressure and density.
+As part of innovations, such as carbon dioxide shipping, engineers have developed tanks with thick walls made of special high-tensile nickel steel alloy to cope with the high pressure and density.